membase/ns_server/deps/menelaus/doc/API/index.markdown

     * _Namespace_ - Buckets provide unconstrained namespaces to users to define whatever bucket name makes sense to the user.
 It also allows the same key in the same application to be available in multiple places.
-    * _Storage Handling Rules_ - Rules on how data is persisted, replicated and
-      otherwise handled is defined at the bucket level.
     * _Statistics_ - Buckets provide bucket level data view of counters and periodic metrics of the overall system.
 These counters and metrics are specific to the bucket.